Continuation of the first reading of the Draft Law on the State Budget for 2026 (737 SE)

 Decisions Made 3

-The Riigikogu did not support the proposal put forth by the parliamentary groups of the Estonian Centre Party, the Social Democratic Party, Isamaa, and the Conservative People's Party of Estonia to reject the Government-initiated draft State Budget Act for 2026 (Bill 737) at its first reading (32 in favour, 44 against).
+The proposal by the parliamentary factions of the Estonian Centre Party, the Social Democratic Party, Isamaa, and the Conservative People's Party of Estonia to reject Bill 737 on its first reading was defeated (32 votes for, 44 against).

 Most Active Speaker